Revisiting The Heisenberg Raison D'etre

 So that's the 3% correction streak.
 Here's what that streak looks like if we want to talk about 5% corrections:

 Obviously, this isn't any semblance of normal.
-Of course that doesn't mean that some kind of dramatic decline is imminent - indeed, to the extent these things are self-fulfilling it more likely means exactly the opposite (i.e. it portends more gains ahead) - but just do me a favor and don't call it "normal" or "common place" because it just isn't.
+Of course that doesn't mean that some kind of dramatic decline is imminent - indeed, to the extent these things are self-fulfilling, it more likely means exactly the opposite (i.e., it portends more gains ahead) - but just do me a favor and don't call it "normal" or "commonplace", because it just isn't.

-And the thing is, it's lake placid out there.
+And the thing is, it's Lake Placid out there.
 Consider this from Goldman:

 It has been over 50 years since realized vol was as low as this year’s 7%.
 2006’s 10% was the lowest SPX volatility of the lull between the dot com selloff and the financial crisis.
 The lowest annual SPX realized vol years on record are 1964 and 1965 with 5.3% and 6.8%, respectively.